PinTogether | A Pinterest UX Case Study

 Pinterest lacks a dedicated space for collaboration

-There’s no centralized way to view all of a creator’s pins in one place
+No centralized way to view all of a creator’s pins

 Revising My People Problem

-From my research, I realized that users don’t necessarily seek social interaction between friends.
-Rather, they care more about finding new content and being able to easily share their own content with other users.
+From my research, I found that users aren’t necessarily looking for social interaction between friends.
+Instead, they care more about discovering new content and easily sharing their own with others.

 So, I revised my people problem: